 Within every photographic device is many intricate parts, each affecting the overall image quality of a camera.
-Many of the best digital camera manufacturers, like Canon and Nikon, often experiment with different features to optimize the quality of their devices.
+Many of the best digital camera manufacturers, like Sony and Nikon, often experiment with different features to optimize the quality of their devices.
 One of these parts that specifically affects the performance of the best DSLR cameras is the sensor size.
 To help you understand how the sensor size affects image quality and explain the options that are out there, we’ll compare full frame vs DSLR cameras below.

 And if you liked reading this, why stop now?
 We have great guides on other materials, like the difference between phone cameras and DSLRs.

 Some camera manufacturers, like Nikon, allow users to use either full or crop lenses interchangeably on any camera type.

 Knowing how to choose the best digital camera requires a strong understanding of the internal components.
 For example, DSLR cameras use a digital APS-C sensor to capture light.
 However, before the digital era, SLR cameras used 35mm film to capture light to record images.

 The first digital cameras used smaller APS-C sensors (about 22 x 15mm) than the traditional 35mm film.
 Soon, manufacturers understood that smaller sensors reduced image quality and larger sensors allowed more information to be recorded per shot, producing a better quality image.